 What is Conversations, Feedback and Recognition?

-CFR is a workplace model to bring out the human voices from the employees in the cycle of goal setting and goal achievement, which is limited to numerical targets.
+CFR is a workplace model to bring out the human voices of the employees in the cycle of goal setting and goal achievement, which is limited to numerical targets.
 Conversations, feedback and recognition is aimed at bringing out the human element with regard to how these goals are set and achieved, the requirements that need to be fulfilled to achieve them, and the recognition that employees need to attain upon achieving something.
 The components of CFR include:

 John Doerr, the pioneer of OKRs, defines conversations as, “an authentic, richly textured exchange between a leader and contributor, aimed at driving performance.”

 Discussions are part of formal and periodical employee performance reviews.
 But they are rigidly structured and are conducted at long intervals.
 This reduces the scope of conversations between the managers/leaders and employees.
-Unlike in performance reviews, conversations in CFR model are conducted in one-on-one meetings, where the employees give updates on their work at an individual level, in a conversational manner.
+Unlike in performance reviews, conversations in the CFR model are conducted in one-on-one meetings, where the employees give updates on their work at an individual level, in a conversational manner.

-Meaningful conversations between the team leaders and members of the team are also built in team meetings regarding the work at team level.
+Meaningful conversations between the team leaders and members of the team are also built in team meetings regarding the work at the team level.
 In addition to discussing the goals and the achievement of targets, these conversations carry a broader spectrum of employees’ workplace experiences.
 The good thing is these meetings occur more frequently and periodically.
-So there is continuity and follow up when it comes to conversations, and it becomes a continuous process.
+So there is continuity and follow-up when it comes to conversations, and it becomes a continuous process.

 How to go about conversations

 Create a plan with the concerned employee’s participation and stick to the agenda so that you can cover everything every time without fail, and the employees keep all the answers ready.

 b) Listen to employees: